 In theory, if you’re done with the gas bottle and don’t need it anymore, you should be able to return it to the supplier and get some of the cost of the bottle back…though this is often at the discretion and goodwill of the supplier.

-Many people don’t, and end up with a gas bottle that’s no longer used, sitting the corner of their garage.
+Many people don’t, and end up with a gas bottle that’s no longer used, sitting in the corner of their garage.
 Many people will eventually take these unused gas cylinders to a car boot sale, or even the local tip/recycling centre.

 This is where you can buy a bottle for the fraction of the price, and it may even still have some gas in it.

 Obviously, only buy something that looks in good condition and hasn’t been tampered with.
 For gas cylinders such as the Campingaz R907, make sure it still has its handle/cap.
-Without it, you may find it difficult doing a refill exchange as you aren’t exchanging a complete gas cylinder.
+Without it, you may find it difficult to do a refill exchange as you aren’t exchanging a complete gas cylinder.
 (See below for replacing the handle).

 If the bottle needs a refill, you can exchange it, and you’ve still saved yourself some money.